QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol

 \textbf{key Contributions.} In summary, the PoS-based blockchain protocol, \proto\ fixes the security weakness of Ouroboros v1 and performs better in terms of $tps$ and $t_f$ by about an order of magnitude as compared to Bitcoin. \begin{itemize} \item We have developed a novel CSR mechanism through a Sybil-resistant function that we call block power.
 Our CSR mechanism is capable of an instant resolution of forks. \item We propose a simple and elegant PoS protocol that is secure against Fully Adaptive Corruptions yet highly efficient compared to other PoS-based protocols. \end{itemize}

 The rest of the paper is organized as follows.
-In Section \ref{sec:rel}, we summarize the related work in this domain.
 In Section \ref{sec:prelim}, we explain the relevant preliminaries.
+In Section \ref{ssec:op_oa} we discuss the intuition behind \proto.
 In Section \ref{sec:ourproto}, we describe our protocol, \proto.
 We discuss how to set the parameters for \proto\ in Section \ref{sec:disc}.
 In Section \ref{sec:rel}, we summarize the related work in this domain.
 Finally, we discuss future work and conclude the paper in Section \ref{sec:conc}.
 The detailed security analysis, analysis of attack strategies, and a comparative note are skipped due to space constraints.
 An anonymous version can be provided if required.